evanhabbershaw/evanhabbershaw.github.io/_pages/research.md

 ### Current Projects

-I am currently funded through a DOE grant to develop theory and numerical methods for Bhatnagar-Gross-Krook (BGK) kinetic models, with my collaborators Dr. Cory Hauck (ORNL) and Dr. Steven Wise (UTK).
+I am currently funded through a DOE grant to develop theory and numerical methods for Bhatnagar-Gross-Krook (BGK) kinetic models, with my advisors Dr. Cory Hauck (ORNL) and Dr. Steven Wise (UTK).
 In particular, I have developed implicit-explicit (IMEX) methods for the standard BGK model, and I have been studying a multi-species BGK model, with temperature dependent collision frequencies.

 For the moment system of equations, I have proved existence and uniqueness of solutions, and established bounds on the asymptotic relaxation of the solution to constant steady state values.
 (Article submitted to SIAM Journal on Applied Mathematics; see the arXiv.org preprint [here](https://arxiv.org/abs/2310.12885).)